TStupariu/vboard-thesis/Licenta.md

 This chapter describes the implementation of all the technologies described above.
 While the theoretical parts have already been explained, this chapter's goal is to explain how these components are used and how they are tied together to create one cohesive application.

-## 4.3 Implementation

-This chapter describes how the application makes use of all the technologies presented above in order to make one smooth user experience.
-It explains how everything is used throughout the application and also how they all tie and communicate together.